-Short-Term Debt Rating: R-1 (high)
+Short-term debt Rating: R-1 (high)

 Short-term debt ratings deal with the risk that an issuer will not be able to meet its short-term financial obligations in a timely manner.
-Short-term debt rated R-1 (high) is of the highest credit quality, indicative of an entity with an exceptionally high capacity to repay its short-term financial obligations.
+Short-term debt rated R-1 (high) is of the highest credit quality, indicative of an entity with an exceptionally high capacity to repay its shortterm financial obligations.
 R-1 is the highest of six short-term debt rating categories.
 The R-1 and R-2 categories are further denoted with "high", "middle" and "low" subcategories.

+Long-term debt Rating: AA

+Subordinated indebtedness

-Long-Term Debt Rating: AA Subordinated Debt Rating: AA (low)
+Rating: AA (low)